 Print Name Date

 Signature of Ad Hoc Committee/Convener

-Reason for Formation (e.g. UFC Chair ruling, motion by the UFC, etc.)
+Reason for Formation (e.g. UFC Chair ruling, motion on by the UFC, etc.)

 Membership:

-charge of the committee.
+Charge of the Committee.

 Charge of the Committee:

 Name of the Committee:

-(Note: the duration of the committee cannot exceed two ye ars.
-Faculty Hanabook §2.4.4)
+(Note: the duration of the committee cannot exceed to wo years.
+Facuny Пападоок §2.4.4

-Date of Creation: (Note: the duration of the committee cannot exceed two years) pore Faculty Handbook \$2.4.4)
+Date of Creation: (Note: the duration of the committee cannot exceed to wo years Faculty Handbook 82.4.4